Luvdisc Best Moveset

 Honestly, Luvdisc is a tough sell at 330 BST.
 Plenty of stronger Water options exist.
 Fun pick, not a practical one.

 Swift Swim changes the entire equation for Luvdisc.
 The 330 BST doesn't tell the full story.
-Ranked C-Tier as a pivot.
+Ranked C-Tier.

 Swift Swim is what you want on Luvdisc.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Hydration) work on paper but Swift Swim is what makes Luvdisc worth using.